-Buying your Park tickets for Tokyo Disneyland and Tokyo DisneySea is confusing.
-With the recent state of the world, they’ve become even more confusing to buy.
-We’ve updated this guide to help you buy tickets for Tokyo Disneyland in 2021.
+Buying your Park tickets for Tokyo Disneyland and Tokyo DisneySea is tough.
+In 2021, tickets have become more confusing than before.
+That’s why we’ve updated this guide to help you buy tickets for Tokyo Disneyland!
+Including Tokyo Disneyland ticket prices.

 Please note that information on Park tickets is frequently changing as things change at the Resort.
 If you live in Japan currently and want to visit the Parks, then this information is relevant.
 If you’re outside Japan and planning a trip, keep in mind that there’s a good chance this information will change drastically when the borders to Japan re-open.
 Meaning, don’t stress too much about how it works right now because it will change.

 We’ll keep this updated as things change.

 Table of Contents

 - How to Buy Tickets